The Inclusive Skating Charity has a Board of Trustees and hundreds of volunteers who fulfil many roles.

 Alec Angus - Development and Events Officer

 Alec is a recent graduate who is passionate about working in video and film.
 He feels very lucky to be part of the Inclusive Skating team and looks forward to learning about the community, as well as the ins and outs of work the behind the scenes.
 He hopes to put in a lot of hard work in order to help the organisation achieve its goals and bring smiles to many.
 We concur with his ambitions and are ecstatic to welcome him as he works to support of our mission.

 We are thrilled to welcome Bethan to the Inclusive Skating team: A recent university graduate, she will serve as a Development and Events Officer.
 Her primary aims during her internship are to connect with the Inclusive Skating community and immerse herself in a range of learning opportunities as they arise within her role.
 She looks forward to meeting members of the community whilst working events in the coming months!
 We’re very fortunate to have her on board and wish her the best of luck in her new role!

-Inclusive Skating is seeking to supplement the Board of Trustees with one or two individuals with experience of developing, training, supervising and working with volunteers to guide the Board into the next phase of growth.
+Inclusive Skating is seeking to supplement the Board of Trustees with individuals with general experience and a further trustee with experience of Finance to guide the Board into the next phase of growth.
 Further Information is available in this link and/or the additional resources.
 We offer the opportunity for potential Trustees to attend board meetings and shadow.
 So, please do contact us if you wish to put your toe in the water first by this route.

 Honorary Past Trustees